-- (B) The sheriff of the county wherein the majority of the acreage of the property is located as specified in the deed to such property, shall prescribe such forms and schedules as may be necessary for the efficient, accurate, and expeditious payment and reporting of the one and one quarter percent fee specified in this subsection on gross revenues. - (C) The sheriff of the county wherein the majority of the acreage of the property is located as specified in the deed to such property, shall administer the fee imposed under this subsection, including refunds and adjustments. - (D) Payment, administration, and compliance of fee payers and administrators shall be subject to audit by the Office of Chief Inspector. - (E) All monies so collected, net of refunds and adjustments, shall be paid into a special account in the State Treasury, which is hereby created, and the amount thereof shall be distributed and paid annually, by the State Treasurer, on October 1 of each year, into the funds and to the distributees specified in subdivision (7)§11-3-9(h)(7) of this subsection code in the amounts specified therein. - (7) Distribution. - - (A) Twenty-five percent of monies so collected, net of refunds and adjustments, shall be paid annually to the Tourism Promotion Fund established pursuant to §5B-2-12- of this code. - (B) Twenty-five percent of monies so collected, net of refunds and adjustments, shall be paid annually to the sheriff of the county where the property is located which, but for the exemption provided in subdivision (29), subsection (a) §11-3-9(a)(29) of this section code, would be entitled to receive ad valorem taxes on the property.
-The sheriff shall treat all such payments in the same manner as payments in lieu of taxes, and such payments are subject to the adjustment mandated under §18-9A-12 of this code.
-For properties located in more than one county, the amount paid to the sheriff of the county shall be in proportion to the total number of acres located in each county at the close of the fiscal year, as specified in the deed to such property.
+(B) The sheriff of the county wherein the majority of the acreage of the property is located as specified in the deed to such property, shall prescribe such forms and schedules as may be necessary for the efficient, accurate, and expeditious payment and reporting of the one and one quarter percent fee specified in this subsection on gross revenues.

+167 (C) The sheriff of the county wherein the majority of the acreage of the property is located 168 as specified in the deed to such property, shall administer the fee imposed under this subsection, 169 including refunds and adjustments.

+(D) Payment, administration, and compliance of fee payers and administrators shall besubject to audit by the Office of Chief Inspector.

+(E) All moneys so collected, net of refunds and adjustments, shall be paid into a special account in the State Treasury, which is hereby created, and the amount thereof shall be distributed and paid annually, by the State Treasurer, on October 1 of each year, into the funds and to the distributees specified in of this code in the amounts specified therein.

+176 (7) Distribution. -

+177 (A) Twenty-five percent of moneys so collected, net of refunds and adjustments, shall be paid annually to the Tourism Promotion Fund established pursuant to §5B-2-12 of this code.

+179 (B) Twenty-five percent of moneys so collected, net of refunds and adjustments, shall be 180 paid annually to the sheriff of the county where the property is located which, but for the exemption 181 provided in §11-3-9(a)(29) of this code, would be entitled to receive ad valorem taxes on the 182 property.
+The sheriff shall treat all such payments in the same manner as payments in lieu of taxes.
+183 and such payments are subject to the adjustment mandated under §18-9A-12 of this code.
+For 184 properties located in more than one county, the amount paid to the sheriff of the county shall be in 185 proportion to the total number of acres located in each county at the close of the fiscal year, as 186 specified in the deed to such property.